RishiDesai/rishidesai.github.io/_posts/2025-05-10-character-lora.md

   <img src="/assets/images/character-lora/char_sheet.jpg" alt="Character Sheet" width="90%" style="max-width: 800px;">
 </div>

 All images are square with resolutions of at least 1024x1024.
-This is important: *consistent aspect ratios make a noticeable difference in generation quality*.
+This is important: *inconsistent aspect ratios degrade generation quality*.
 If your dataset contains images of varying dimensions, crop or resize them to match.
 Furthermore, your training resolution should meet or exceed your target inference resolution.
 I want HD outputs, so I'll resize the images to 1024x1024.

 ### A Template for Captions